caligo-mentis/smart-bus/README.md

   command.sender;
   command.target;

+  // Buffer with command payload command.payload;

-  // Object with decoded data or raw buffer
+  // Object with decoded data from payload
-  // if data can not be parsed automatically command.data;
+  // if it could be parsed automatically command.data;

 });